kism/ansible-playbooks/readme.md

 ## todo

 * separate out sab
+* use creates for ansible.builtin.command
+* Use argv for multiline commands
 * separate out more configs
 * make username kism a variable
 * fix ent domain, do domains everywhere